 Countless members on the AgingCare Caregiver Forum who are living with their elders have written in to express the hardships they experienced and disappointment they felt due to this decision.
 In fact, I wrote an article to address the growing number of caregivers who found themselves in this situation: Living with Elderly Parents: Do You Regret the Decision?

 From a moral standpoint, many people believe that aging parents should have the option to live with their adult children.
-But, intergenerational living isn’t guaranteed to be successful by default just because everyone is family.
+But, multigenerational living isn’t guaranteed to be successful by default just because everyone is family.
 It requires careful planning.
 Many families jump right into moving in together only to face the uncomfortable ordeal of telling their parents that the arrangement isn’t working and looking for alternative options.
-Adult children often end up feeling stuck and unhappy in their own homes, which is terrible.
+Adult children often end up feeling stuck and unhappy in their own homes.
 Thorough research and candid conversations about this arrangement are crucial.

 If a family chooses to go ahead with this plan to live together, they should work together to lay down ground rules for everything from financial responsibilities to privacy concerns.
 Of course, the situation is somewhat different if a parent has dementia or is facing the end of life.
 Cases like this pose unique challenges of their own.
 For example, a parent with Alzheimer’s disease cannot be expected to reason with you when it comes down to respecting house rules and participating in chores and other household duties.
 If a loved one is facing the end of life, then it is very likely that this living arrangement will be temporary yet very emotionally intense.